 Adapt This Dish to Your Desire

 You could also replace pork belly with chicken or beef.
 My family makes monggo with shrimp and pork, which is typical in other Filipino households.
 So feel free to mix and match proteins as long as you don't add too much of it.
-Take some deep-fried pork rinds or chicharron and put it on top of monggo to make it more traditional.
-It adds a crunchy and indulging element to the bowl.

 I've even seen someone use hard tofu instead of meat for a vegetarian version.
 That person also switched the meat-based bouillon with vegetable bouillon.